expez/.emacs.d/README.md

 * Elisp

 ## Installation
 Just clone this repository so the file `init.el` ends up at `~/.emacs.d/init.el`.
-If you care for the packages found in the rakefile additionally run ` rake` in the .emacs.d directory and occasionally run `rake update_packages` to update the packages.
+If you care for the packages found in the rakefile, additionally run ` rake` in the .emacs.d directory and occasionally run `rake update_packages` to update the packages.

 I recommend you start Emacs using `emacs --daemon` and connect to this daemon using `emacsclient`.